-The current limitation for Zinc is 7.3 mg/1 13, which is below the values calculated from the User Contribution Method and Industrial User Method.
-There is no technical support for a change or revision in the wastewater discharge pollutant limitation for this parameter.
-The limitation recommended by the 2016 Local Limits Study and GLWA Rules recommended revising the Zinc limit to 12.0 mg/l and this will be adequate to protect the Water Resource Recovery Facility and receiving stream.
+The current limitation for Zinc is 7.3 mg/1 10, which is below the values calculated from the User Contribution Method and Industrial User Method.
+The limitation recommended by the 2016 Local Limits Study and GLWA Rules recommended revising the Zinc limit to 12.0 mg/l and this will be adequate to protect the Water Resource Recovery Facility and receiving stream and the 2021 study affirms this proposed value.
 Therefore, the Local Limit of 12.0 mg/l is justified based on Best Professional Judgment (BPJ).

-Total Phenols -The current limitation for Total Phenol is 1.0 mg/114 of phenolic compounds, and the alternate election of monitoring for specific phenolic compounds in lieu of the surrogate parameter is a rational alternative.
-The 2021 evaluation study leads to the following conclusions:

-The current limitation is less than the values calculated from the User Contribution Method and Industrial User Method.
-The limitation recommended by the 2016 Local Limits Study and GLWA Rules will be adequate to protect the Water Resource Recovery Facility and receiving stream.
-Therefore, the Local "Total Phenol" Limit of 1.0 mg/l is justified based on Best Professional Judgment (BPJ).
+Total Phenols - The current limitation for Total Phenol is 1.0 mg/1 of phenolic compounds, and the alternate election of monitoring for specific phenolic compounds in lieu of the surrogate parameter is a rational alternative.
+The 2021 evaluation study supports revising the limitation to 5.0 mg/l and this revised limitation will be adequate to protect the Water Resource Recovery Facility and receiving stream.
+Therefore, the Local "Total Phenol" Limit of 5.0 mg/l is justified based on Best Professional Judgment (BPJ).
 Additionally, the continued use of the seven individual phenolic compounds as an alternative is rational and justified.